Sturgis First United Methodist Church

 NEWSLETTER SPONSORS NEEDED FOR THE NEW YEAR:

-We have been able to mail the monthly newsletter during 2016 thanks to the many families that have sponsored the postage cost.
-We are beginning a new year shortly and asking anyone who is willing to sponsor a month to please sign up on the board outside the sanctuary.
-We are currently covered through March.
+We have been able to mail the monthly newsletter during 2017 thanks to the many families that have sponsored the postage cost.
+We are beginning a new year now and are asking anyone who is willing to sponsor a month to please sign up on the board outside the sanctuary.
 Unfortunately, the cost has gone up – the new monthly rate is approximately $80 per month.
 Thank you for considering this much needed and appreciated offering.

 New Placemats.
 WE need your help.